Who is the School Nurse?

 Can I see the nurse any school day?

-The school nurse can see you at other times by appointment suitable for you:
+The school nurse can see you at other times by appointment convenient for you: Please call the Community Child Health Office on 01722 425154 to arrange an appointment.

 What if I need help in school holidays?